samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 The security properties of BKDF depend on the chosen collision-resistant hash function.
 For example, a 256-bit hash typically provides 128-bit collision resistance and 128- or 256-bit (second) preimage resistance.

+Balloon has been proven sequentially memory-hard in the random-oracle model, making it resistant against sequential GPU/ASIC attacks {{BCS16}}.
+An adversary trying to save space pays a large penalty in computation time.

-Balloon has been proven sequentially memory-hard in the random-oracle model and uses a password-independent memory access pattern to prevent side-channel attacks leaking information about the password {{BCS16}}.
-However, no function that uses a password-independent memory access pattern can be optimally memory-hard in the parallel setting {{AB16}}.
+Balloon also uses a password-independent memory access pattern to prevent side-channel attacks leaking information about the password {{BCS16}}.
+This property is especially relevant in cloud computing environments where multiple users can share the same physical machine.
+However, no function that uses a password-independent memory access pattern can be optimally memory-hard in the parallel setting.

 To improve resistance against parallel attacks, the output can be fed into a password hashing algorithm with a password-dependent memory access pattern, such as scrypt {{?RFC7914}} or Argon2d {{?RFC9106}}.
 The performance penalty of this approach is like increasing the `timeCost` {{BCS16}}.
 However, even this does not defend against an attacker who can both a) obtain memory access pattern information and b) perform a massively parallel attack; it only protects against the two attacks separately.